IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 	- TODO: what else??
 - Ships hurry up to ship out or pull in after the announcement - dockworkers being pushed to load up a galleon and get it out ahead of the Fray coming in
 	-

-Another encounter w Konrad Luca - need to rehab his image
-- potentially visit his factory - give them a hook?
-- can give them an in with Feldspar - calling card to his business runestone / ask for appointment under Konrad's name
-- Worried that investors will pull the plug after losing last shipment of misurium - production will be halted for several months
-	- Put all of his savings into this - on closer inspection, his jacket is fraying and patched
-	- Would have taken on bluemoon as assistant, but they're about to lose their budget
-	- Telling lab tech Saranna (female dark skinned elf) they might soon be pressed for money, he might have to let her go - has two months of savings that he can send her off with
-- Warn them that Giltstern has repurposed the automata they bought from him into combat automata
-	- entirely against his original wishes - they're using science to inflict violence

 Go to Feldspar (where? his nice apt? workplace?)
 - Need to do a task in order to gain audience (or power force thru)